Editor's Note: Thank you for your interest, these holiday offers expired and are no longer available.

 Capital One® Venture® Rewards Credit Card and Capital One® Quicksilver® Cash Rewards Credit Card

 Capital One's Rewards Barometer also shows that 23 percent of cash-back credit card holders love using their rebates to treat themselves with retail and restaurant gift cards.
 In an obliging move, Capital One has cut the redemption price of many popular gift cards by as much as 20 percent for rewards cardholders throughout the holiday season.

 For example, a $100 gift card to Macy's or Barnes & Noble will require just $90 in rewards cash or 9,000 Venture miles.
 Cardholders can also redeem rewards balances for L.L.
 Bean and Neiman Marcus gift cards for 20 percent less than their face value.
-While existing cardholders can score big with this promotion, new cardholders still have time to earn sign-up bonuses worth up to $125 in gift cards.
+While existing cardholders can score big with this promotion, new cardholders still have time to earn sign-up bonuses which can be redeemed for gift cards.